If you’re in the restaurant business you’ve probably heard about Millennials and their impact on the industry for a few

 Understanding what Millennials look for in restaurants isn’t enough.
 You have to highlight appealing aspects of your restaurant where Millennials look for information.
 And that means going digital.

-6 Reasons Why Gamified Promos are the Way to Go
+6 Reasons Why Game-Based Marketing is the Way to Go

 1) It Improves Brand Knowledge

 If your restaurant has aspects that Millennials will find appealing -- like healthy menu options or sustainable policies -- make sure they know about it!

 Game-based marketing makes it simple to highlight this information while putting it in a fun format that Millennials respond to.

 After you educate consumers about your brand, get them into your restaurant by offering rewards that are redeemable in-store.